Dale experiences Bach in the Subways' worldwide expansion first hand. More

 Bringing Bach to the people while presenting inventive programs with pianist Molly Kiser.
 More

-Dale Henderson moved to New York in late 2008 and began his intensive work to “save the music” (CNN) through Bach in the Subways in early 2010.
-During his early years in New York he joined pianist Molly Kiser to present a number of wide ranging programs.
+Moving to New York in late 2008, Henderson began his intensive work to “save the music” (CNN) in early 2010.
+During these first years in New York he also joined pianist Molly Kiser to present a number of wide ranging programs.
 The duo’s performances included appearances at the W.M.P.
 Concert Hall as well as CUNY’s Hunter College.

 Boston2004 - 2008